Ranks in Scouts BSA: Emblems

 The program uses a series of medals and patches as emblems.
 The badge for the Scout rank consists of a simple fleur-de-lis, which symbolizes a compass needle.
-The needle points the Scout in the right direction, which is onward and upward.> The Tenderfoot badge takes the fleur-de-lis of the Scout badge and adds two stars and an eagle with an American shield.
+The needle points the Scout in the right direction, which is onward and upward.
+The Tenderfoot badge takes the fleur-de-lis of the Scout badge and adds two stars and an eagle with an American shield.
 The stars symbolize truth and knowledge; the eagle and shield symbolize freedom and readiness to defend it.
 The Second Class badge features a scroll inscribed with the Scout Motto, BE PREPARED, with the ends turned up and a knotted rope hanging from the bottom.
 The knot reminds each Scout to remember the Scout slogan, Do a Good Turn Daily, and the upturned ends of the scroll symbolize cheerfulness in service.
 The First Class badge combines the elements of the Tenderfoot and Second Class badges.
 For many years, the First Class badge was used as the official emblem of the BSA.
 Star has a First Class symbol on a five-pointed yellow star, and initially indicated the five merit badges required to earn the rank.
 Life has a First Class emblem on a red heart, and initially symbolized the first-aid and health-related merit badges that the rank required.
 Now it signifies that the ideals of Scouting have become a part of the Scout's life and character.

 The rank insignia have been around since the beginning.
 The current design for the Eagle Scout badge was adopted in 1985, with minor modifications in 1986 and 1989.
 The Eagle Scout medal is of the same basic design as in 1915, with only occasional slight modifications due to changes in manufacturer over time, most recently in 1999.
-The current design of the other rank badges were finalized in 1990.
+The current designs of the other rank badges were finalized in 1990.

-For the BSA's centennial year of 2010, special rank badges were available.
+For Scouting America’s centennial year of 2010, special rank badges were available.
 For each badge from Scout through Life, the badge design is encircled by brown lettering that says "2010 (Rank) Scout", and "Boy Scouts of America".
 For the Eagle badge, which already had the design surrounded by white lettering ("Eagle Scout"/"Boy Scouts of America") the only change is the addition of "2010" before "Eagle".
 These badges could be earned during 2010 only.

 For the Eagle Scout's centennial year of 2012, on the Eagle Scout badge only, it states Centennial on the writing around the badge.

+In accordance with the organization’s 2025 name change, the “Boy Scouts of America” text on the Eagle Scout rank badge was changed to read “Scouting America”.